jjzn/x65asm/README.md

 ./x65asm example.s
 ```

-This will create a bootable disk image called `expample.img`, which you
+This will create a bootable disk image called `example.img`, which you
 can flash onto a USB stick or a similar medium and boot.
 It may be
 easier, however, to just run it inside an emulator like QEMU: